haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/the_recipe.rst

    -.
 Does it manifest only when other processes are running?

 #.
 Is the problem temporal?
 Has anything *recently* changed in the system or the
    environment the system operates in that could induce the problem?
+Bring out the git logs and begin bisecting!

 With these questions in mind, the next step is to gather data [#]_ .
 You want to gather enough data to be able to precisely describe the problem at hand.
 "The